We know that dogs are descended from wolves and that wolves don’t bark. So why do dogs bark?

 Dog Bark Translator

 We will be looking into the situations in which your dog barks and helping you to discover the reasons why.
+Further down you’ll also find a video of different types of barks and what they mean.

 Dog Barking At Night